Saskatoons in Alberta

 Propagation

-Collect the fruit as soon as it ripens, and clean the fruit pulp from the seed.
+To gather seed, collect the fruit as soon as it ripens, and clean the fruit pulp from the seed.
 Clean seed can be sown in the fall, and germination will occur in the following spring.

 Plant material is collected in early spring when plants are dormant.
 Dig out young suckers with as many fine roots as possible.

-Cut back tops to a height of 5 cm, plant and keep them well watered.
+Cut back tops to a height of 5 cm, plant, and keep them well watered.

 Planting